Karimi-Lab/inucs/README.md

 | ----------- | ------ | ---- | ------ | ---- |
 |             |        |      |        |      |

-And we would like to achieve the following **intermediary table** (from which we can relatively easily compute the final counts matrix):
+And our goal is to generate the following **intermediary table** (from which we can compute the final counts matrix):

 | interact_id | chrom1 | pos1  | chrom2 | pos2  | nuc_id1 | nuc_id2 |
 | ----------- | ------ | ----- | ------ | ----- | --------- | --------- |